 Remember that each incoming/outgoing student receives funds for partial coverage of travel, accommodation and other expenses related to the stay abroad.

-This amount is 300, 400 or 500 euros per month depending on the country you are going to leave for your Erasmus+ mobility to college, plus an equivalent of 200 euros for people receiving a social scholarship.
+This amount ranges between 400-500 Euros per month depending on the country you are going to leave for your Erasmus+ mobility to college, plus an equivalent of 200 Euros for people receiving a social scholarship.

 Studies at a foreign university under the Erasmus + programme are free, so the host university does not have the right to take tuition fees from you.

-The amount of scholarship fees for trips to internships is 400, 500 or 600 euros per month depending on the country
+The amount of scholarship fees for trips to internships ranges between 500-600 Euros per month depending on the country

 It only depends on you if the scholarship will cover all your expenses.
 To a large extent, these costs depend on the student (where he is accommodated, how much he spends on food, etc.).